jonshiach/graphics-notes/_pages/03_textures.md

 ```

 Here we now have an input of the 2-element vector `uv` which has been outputted from the vertex shader.
 Since our texture is a 2D image then we use the <a href="https://www.khronos.org/opengl/wiki/Sampler_(GLSL)" target="_blank">`sampler2D`</a> GLSL type to declare the uniform `textureMap` (uniforms are explained [below](uniforms-section)).
-The colour of the fragment is taken from the texture using the `texture()` function where the first argument is the name of the texture uniform and the second argument is the $(u,v)$ texture co-ordinates of the fragment.
+The colour of the fragment is taken from the texture using the `texture()` function where the first argument is the name of the texture uniform and the second argument is the $(u,v)$ texture coordinates of the fragment.

 Compile and run program and, after sending a prayer to the programming gods, you should be presented with your triangle which has now been textured using the crate texture.